 But the bottom line: Bridal undergarments are a pretty personal choice.
 The most important thing is that you’re happy and comfortable in whatever outfit you’ve chosen!
-If you’re into free-boobin’ it and don’t care for constricting shape-wear, then go for it!
+If you’re going 'free-boobin’ and don’t care for constricting shape-wear, then go for it!
 But if you want the support of a bra or feel better in a pair of Spanx, here’s what the experts recommend wearing under various types of wedding gowns.

 If your dress is strapless: sewn-in cups or a strapless bra.